 Luxardo Original Maraschino Cherries

 Luxardo is the gold standard for cherries in craft-cocktail bars: If you're ordering an $18 Manhattan, one of these will almost definitely be in it.
-The brand takes the fruit from 30,000 proprietary marasca cherry trees on the Euganean Hills in the Veneto region of Italy (which is just north of Fabbri's Emilia-Romagna).
+The brand takes its fruit from 30,000 proprietary marasca cherry trees on the Euganean Hills in the Veneto region of Italy (which is just north of Fabbri's Emilia-Romagna).
 The cherries are candied directly after harvesting, which results in a beautiful, dark, all-natural color and flavor.

-The Luxardo texture is meaty and the fruit is soaked in rich syrup that makes a perfect subtle sweetener for a classic Boulevardier, or a perfect topping for ice cream.
-While they are certainly a bit pricier than the brightly colored ones we grew up with, these cherries work in nearly every cocktail and are well worth the money.
+The Luxardo texture is meaty, and the fruit is soaked in rich syrup that makes a perfect subtle sweetener for a classic Boulevardier, or a perfect topping for ice cream.
+While they are certainly a bit pricier than the neon-colored ones you may have grown up with, these cherries work in nearly any cocktail and are well worth the money.

 Traverse City Whiskey Co.
 Premium Cocktail Cherries